Every Cent Counts

 The Laramie Animal Welfare Society has been able to accomplish wonderful things to help pets in the Laramie area!
 Half of our funds have come from donations, large and small, from the caring people in Laramie and surrounding towns.

-All the programs we offer cost money, and we are determined to continue them and add a yearly Free Spay Day, as well as some educational and pet-training programs.
+All the programs we offer cost money, and we are determined to continue them, as well as add educational and pet-training programs.
 So if you’d like to help alleviate pet overpopulation and the tragedy of stray animals, please support us with your gift.

 Honor a Friend or Pet with Your Gift

-Would you like to honor a friend or a pet, or make a donation in memory of a person or pet?
-Honoring, birthday and memorial gifts may be mailed to Laramie Animal Welfare Society.
+Would you like to honor a friend or a pet, or make a donation in memory of them?
+Honoring, birthday, and memorial gifts may be mailed to Laramie Animal Welfare Society.
 All donors will receive acknowledgements, and notes will be sent to honorees or families in case of memorials.

 Please make all checks out to Laramie Animal Welfare Society and mail them to: